Questions About Medication-Assisted Treatment (MAT) for Opioid Use Disorder

 Can QuickMD start me on Suboxone if I have never used it before?

 Yes, if it is determined by our addiction specialist that you would benefit from MAT using buprenorphine (Suboxone), we are able to initiate it (also known as ‘Induction phase’) using telemedicine technology.
 Your first prescriptions will have a lower quantity of tablets–no more than a week supply–in order to closely observe the individual effects the medication may have on you and to find your optimal dose.
-Once the medication has been titrated to the optimal dose–usually after three to four consultations–we will be able to space out the consultations to a monthly basis (with a month supply of buprenorphine–the maximum amount as per the guidelines of SAMHSA of the Department of Health and Human Services).
+Once the medication has been titrated to the optimal dose, we will be able to space out the consultations to a monthly basis (with a month supply of buprenorphine–the maximum amount as per the guidelines of SAMHSA of the Department of Health and Human Services).

 How much does it cost to get counseled and prescribed buprenorphine (Suboxone) at QuickMD?